Formative vs. summative assessment

 Summative assessment is generally carried out at the end of the course or project, semester or unit.
 It is evaluative and primarily used to assign learners a course grade.
 Typically summative assessment occurs at the end of an educational activity and is designed to judge the learner’s overall performance.

-Summative assessment can also be engaging for learners and useful for your teaching.
+Summative assessment can also be engaging for learners and useful for your teaching, and training.
 Try creating assessments that differ from the standard tests, like recording a podcast, writing a script or short play or develop an independent study project.
-No matter what type of summative assessment you give your students, keep some best practices in mind:
+No matter what type of summative assessment you give, keep some best practices in mind:

 • Keep it real-world and relevant.